 You access this by simply clicking on the white bar where it indicates what type of sax it is.

 - After going back through and comparing the VST saxophones to the real thing, it’s really quite striking.
 Thus far, it seems like there aren’t many free VSTs for the saxophone that resemble the real thing in the higher registers of the instrument.

 - Regardless, the saxophone sounds the best between the ranges of C1 and C3, and near the ending of C3 on Garageband’s musical typing, but once you extend beyond that point, it sounds less and less realistic.

-- If you really in the market for a serious VST for the saxophone, Audio Modeling’s Saxophone plug-in is fantastic, and it’s easily the best one that I’ve heard thus far.
-You can check it out on their website here.
+- If you really in the market for a serious VST for the saxophone, Audio Modeling’s Saxophone plug-in from Plugin Fox is fantastic (which I mentioned above), and it’s easily the best one that I’ve heard thus far.

 - If you’re looking for a more comprehensive batch of brass instruments and horns, then Native Instruments is a good choice as well.
 They have a session horns bundle that you can find here.